What is On-page SEO?

 Make sure each page has a unique title that is relevant to the subject of the page.

 Meta Description, what is it?

-The meta description will show right below the meta description and web address on the search engine results page (SERP).
+The meta description will show right below the meta tag and web address on the search engine results page (SERP).
 Meta descriptions describe what your customers will find on the web page when they arrive.